SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/rest-api.md

 **Alarms status changed by OPC UA server**

-If the status of an event which is operated on the OPC UA server changes, these changes can be reflected as internal alarms.
+If events operated on the OPC UA server change their status, these changes can be reflected as internal alarms.

 To catch these events and convert them into internal alarms, a UA event mapping definition is required.